 During his time in office, Councillor Pasternak has been committed to fiscal responsibility while simultaneously supporting investments in precious programs and services.
-Councillor Pasternak has championed the improvement of city parks, recreation programs, senior’s issues, public realm projects and road infrastructure and storm water projects throughout Ward 10.
+Councillor Pasternak has championed the improvement of city parks, recreation programs, senior’s issues, public realm projects and road infrastructure and storm water projects throughout York Centre.
 James listens.
 He has hosted numerous community meetings on topics such as transit, community safety, the arts, affordable housing, budgeting priorities and building applications.
 James was instrumental in making the recognition of the World War II Victory in Europe Day a major civic tribute to veterans and organized a major civic tribute to our 1972 Russia-Canada hockey heroes on the 40th anniversary of Canada’s victory.

 Councillor Pasternak is credited with driving a number of transformative policy issues at City Hall.
 His work lead to the updating of the 15 year old City of Toronto Anti-Discrimination Policy; the creation of Toronto’s Tennis Excellence Framework; the move to expand Toronto’s student nutrition program; improving the safety and privacy issues of drone aircraft; and bringing the issue of e-cigarettes onto the Toronto Board of Health agenda.